Everything you need to know about bridging finance for property development

 Heavy refurbishment does involve planning or structural changes.
 An example of heavy refurbishment would be changing a house into 2 flats.

 The lending terms are similar to a light refurbishment in terms of loan to value and fees, but the rate will be higher perhaps 0.8%.

 Conversions and Ground up new build developments of single of multiple units.

-Conversions from offices to multiple flats and ground up new build developments are considerable more involved, and the terms vary from light and heavy refurbishment.
+Conversions from offices to multiple flats and ground-up new build developments are considerable more involved, and the terms vary from light and heavy refurbishment.

 The loan to value is set against total costs including professional fees, land purchase costs, stamp duty and build costs.
-The most favorable lending terms will allow for lending up to 65% to 75% of initial costs and a maximum gross development loan to value of 65%.
+The most favourable lending terms will allow for lending up to 65% to 75% of initial costs and a maximum gross development loan to value of 65%.

 The rates vary from around 4.5% to 12% depending on many factors.

 The other main difference to light and heavy refurbishment is that lenders will charge an exit fee based on the loan amount or sometime the gross development value.

 There are many reasons to use a property finance broker to secure bridging finance for property development.
 We have spent many years building relationships and trust with the UK’s leading property development and bridging finance lenders.
 Many of our contacts at the lenders are known to us personally.
 We will collate all the relevant information and present it to the right lender, first time.